pudgereyem/blog/2020-11-18 Stocks update/index.md

 - **Intelligent Cloud:** \$13.0 billion (+20%)
 - **More Personal Computing:** \$11.8 billion (+6%)

-What excites me the most about Microsoft is their growing precense in the developer community.
+What excites me the most about Microsoft is their growing presence in the developer community.
 So much software that I touch these days as a developer is from Microsoft, e.g Visual Studio Code or Github.
 Even though I've never personally used Microsoft clouds solutions (Azure) it's pretty remarkable that this segment now brings in the highest share of revenue for Microsoft.

 ### Nordea (Hold: 1)